Understanding Semaglutide, Ozempic, Wegovy and Mounjaro: Insights from Dr. Ken Berry

 AARP released a 2-page article on why no one over 50 should take these medications; and the New England Journal of Medicine, Mayo Clinic and Cleveland Clinic have also stated that they knew in 2020-21 the average weight loss for people was 15-16% in 12-15 months.
 That’s 20-25 pounds, if you weigh 200, in a year or more.

 They also stated that in the initial 3 months, weight loss was 6%, and that 25% of it was muscle and bone loss.
 This is not what anyone needs, let alone someone over 50.
-In addition, they saw kidney damage, gastroparesis, vision changes and pancreatitis – all of which were not listed in the drug manufacturer studies.
+Additionally, they observed kidney damage, gastroparesis, vision changes, and pancreatitis—none of which appeared in the drug manufacturer’s studies.

 Another important factor is that there are no long-term safety data on these much higher doses of Ozempic and Wegovy than the initial GLP-1 agonists.
-So, these medications that are approved for long term use have no long-term use studies to prove that they are safe.
+Therefore, these medications approved for long-term use lack long-term studies to demonstrate their safety.

 In fact, Dr. Berry says that if you are taking Ozempic or Wegovy for weight loss, you are now the study.
 It’s called a market analysis.
 You’re the guinea pig.